AppCodeZip/Today-I-Learned/ios/forceupdate_using_remote_config.md

 ### Notes
-* Do not forget to set developerModeEnabled = true in remote config settings when releasing the app
+* Do not forget to set developerModeEnabled = false in remote config settings when releasing the app
 ```swift
 remoteConfig.configSettings = RemoteConfigSettings(developerModeEnabled: false)!
 ```